Primary school – scuola elementare

 All children, Italian and foreign, who turn 6 must go to primary school.
 Primary school usually lasts 5 years and is the first compulsory school that exists in Italy.

+Primary school is the first level of compulsory school for children aged 6 to 11.
+In Italy, parents are obliged to enroll and send children to school up to the age of 16 at least.
+In Italy, public primary school is free for all children, Italian and foreign.
 Children usually start primary school at the age of 6.
 Some parents even decide to enroll their children earlier and get them started at age 5.
 For special reasons, such as health or other situations, it is possible to delay the start and enroll the child at 7 years old.

 Schools are open from September to June, with weekly schedules from Monday to Friday, with half-day (27-30 hours) or full-time (approximately 40 hours) plans.
 Classes have 15-26 children.